DrCQ/Example_NET_WPF_Plain/README.md

 # NET WPF Application (XAML Designer Error)
-This is an simple NET7 - WPF application to show the XAML Designer error while using the CefSharp browser.
+This is a simple NET7 - WPF application to show the XAML Designer error while using the CefSharp browser.
 Following Nuget packages are used:
 - CommunityToolkit.Mvvm (V8.2.0)
 - Microsoft.Extensions.DependencyInjection (V7.0.0)
 - CefSharp.Wpf.NETCore (V114.2.100)